 Now think about all of the things that you had to remember in order to recall that memory.
 On the surface, this may appear to be just one memory.
 Like a piece of a puzzle.
 But that one memory of you on the airplane is actually a puzzle of its own – filled with different pieces of semantic memory that support this memory.

 Semantic memory is all of the acquired knowledge you have learned about the world around you.
-This seems like a broad definition, but semantic memory covers a lot of information.
 Another way to describe semantic memories is “general knowledge.”
 All of the things that you know about planes, Austin, and babies are all considered to be semantic memories.

 There are a lot of semantic memories that go into one “episode” of our memory, including: